dayton-outar/glif/algos/js/codility/fibonacci/FIBFROG.md

 This problem takes some re-reading.
 It's not easily grasped.

+Basically, there are a set of steps from one point to the next that a frog has to make his way across but his jumps are in levels of the fibonacci numbers.
+The frog can jump steps in the order of the fibonacci sequence. ...

 Credit should be given to [Yaseen Shaik](https://github.com/yaseenshaik) for the solution below provided from [this repo](https://github.com/yaseenshaik/codility-solutions-javascript).

 ```js